SORSE/sorse.github.io/_posts/blog/2021-01-18-embedding-a-jupyter-notebook.md

 There are multiple different ways to launch JupyterHub from running it locally to within a Kubernetes cluster.
 In our case we ran JupyterHub within a docker container, and used DockerSpawner, which, as the name suggests, spawns Jupyter servers within their own docker container.
 This setup meant that Jupyterhub was accessible locally on port 8000 (http://localhost:8000) and should scale well up to ~100 concurrent users.
 Although the steps below should be generic enough for any JupyterHub installation, please bear in mind that some details could differ.

-{% include image.html url="/assets/images/embedding-a-jupyter-notebook/MyApp-jupyter_load.png" description="Overview of the interactions between our app and Jupyter when starting a notebook."%}
+{% include figure image_path="/assets/images/embedding-a-jupyter-notebook/MyApp-jupyter_load.png" alt="MyApp-jupyter_load.png" caption="Overview of the interactions between our app and Jupyter when starting a notebook."%}

 ### Connect to the API
 For our application to interact with JupyterHub we needed to use the API.
 Both JupyterHub and the Jupyter notebook servers provide a web API, so depending on the URL and HTTP request method we can programmatically interact with them from within our service.
 Note that all requests go through the JupyterHub proxy, and therefore all our requests are sent to localhost:8000 irrespective of their final destination.